El viaje de Copperpot

 El viaje de Copperpot is the band's most successful album in Spain; after going platinum on its release day, it sold more than 1,300,000 copies and received a diamond certification.
 The album also catapulted the band's fame in Latin America going 3× Platinum in Mexico (under Mexican certification before 2001, 750,000 was 3× Platinum, but today it would be Diamond or 7× Platinum).
 Over 2,000,000 copies were sold worldwide.
 The album's title is inspired by Chester Copperpot, a scavenger in the film The Goonies.

 It received generally favourable reviews from critics and produced eight Top 20 singles, including "Cuidate", "La Playa" and "Paris" which reached the No.1 spot on the Spain chart; as well as the hits "Mariposa" and "Soledad".

-It is considered their best album to date and one of the best pop albums in Spanish.